 - Wearing the correct footwear can help to improve the arch of the feet, which is particularly useful for those with flat feet.
 As the pressure on the kneecap is reduced, it may help with the proper alignment of the kneecap.

-- Use of knee pads and patella supports, especially during repeated use can help reduce the likelihood of injury.
+- The use of knee pads and patella supports, especially during repeated use can help reduce the likelihood of injury.

 - Performing regular strengthening exercises can help with muscle balance, especially for the hamstrings, quadriceps, adductors, and abductors.